juliankraft/TermPaper1-Ecoacoustics/README.md

 - `code/`: Python code for the CNN model and the evaluation
 - `data/`: InsectSet32 dataset
 - `logs/`: training logs of the CNN model
-- `code/visualization.ipynb`: visualizations used in the term paper